OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 });
 ```

-Above code can be securely written as follows using flat Promise chain:
+The above code can be securely written as follows using a flat Promise chain:

 ```JavaScript
 function func1(name, callback) {